 We don’t typically have one; our applications are reviewed on a rolling basis.
 We do recommend applying as soon as possible, though.

 Tell us!
 We can often work with you to expedite your interview process so that you know what all your options are and can make an informed decision.

 For any interview processes not outlined above, it can be a bit more bespoke; in those cases, your recruiter can give you more information about what to expect.

 Nope!
 You can interview in whichever language you know best, and in fact, we strongly encourage you not to try OCaml for the first time during the interview.
 Most of the software engineers we hire come in without any OCaml or even functional programming experience.

-We don’t interview on the weekends (see the earlier point about work/life balance), but we are happy to talk to you during local business hours from Monday - Friday.
+We don’t interview on the weekends (see the earlier point about work-life balance), but we are happy to talk to you during local business hours from Monday to Friday.

 Yep!
 We’ll book everything for you and take care of your travel and hotel costs.

 We’re a casual office, so many of us wear jeans and a t-shirt most days.
 If you’re coming from your current job, we understand you might be dressed a bit more formally.
 Either way, we won’t judge.

 If we’re speaking to you on the phone, you should wait for our call.
 If you know you’ll have a poor connection or won’t have access to a phone, please let us know ahead of time, and we’ll coordinate your interview via Zoom.